DeepGPU/DXR-PathTracer/README.md

 - Visual Studio 2017
 - A GPU/driver that supports DXR

 The repository contains a Visual Studio 2017 project and solution file that's ready to build on Windows 10 using SDK 10.0.17763.0.
-And this project do not support DXR fallback layer a DXR supporting GPU is necessary.
+Also, since this project do not support DXR fallback layer, a DXR supporting GPU is necessary.

 Images